Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods: Empirical Analysis

 \subsection{Experimental Setup}

 Experiments were conducted using Gymnasium~\cite{towers2024gymnasium} and MuJoCo~\cite{todorov2012mujoco} across six environments: \textit{LunarLanderContinuous-v2}, \textit{Pendulum-v1}, \textit{Reacher-v2}, \textit{Ant-v5}, \textit{Hopper-v5}, and \textit{Walker2d-v5}.
 This suite spans low-dimensional stabilization to high-dimensional articulated locomotion, providing a diverse testbed for evaluating both task performance and policy smoothness.
 For evaluation metrics, we use Cumulative Return (\emph{re}) to assess task competency and Smoothness Score (\emph{sm}) to quantify action oscillations.
 The latter is a spectral smoothness metric derived via Fast Fourier Transform (FFT) analysis, following established protocols~\cite{mysore2021regularizing, christmann2024benchmarking}.
 We built the codebase on top of Stable-Baselines3~\cite{raffin2021sb3}, building upon the implementation provided in~\cite{kwak2026enhancingcontrolpolicysmoothness}.
 We integrated PAVE into two widely-used off-policy algorithms, Twin Delayed Deep Deterministic policy gradient (TD3)~\cite{fujimoto2018addressing} and Soft Actor-Critic (SAC)~\cite{haarnoja2018soft}.
-Regarding network architectures, we retained the original ReLU activation for BASE, CAPS, Grad-CAPS, and ASAP.
-For PAVE, we adopted SiLU~\cite{elfwing2018sigmoid}; as a smooth approximation of ReLU, this ensures valid Hessian computation for curvature optimization while maintaining a fair and competitive performance baseline.
+Regarding network architectures, all methods use SiLU~\cite{elfwing2018sigmoid} activation for fair comparison.
+SiLU is a $C^2$-continuous approximation of ReLU, which is required by $\mathcal{L}_\text{Curv}$ for valid Hessian computation via Hutchinson's trace estimator.
 We trained our method with five independent random seeds.